The Corporate Tax Planning Law Review: Switzerland

 Switzerland is a federal democracy.
 As such, corporate taxes are levied on the federal, cantonal and communal levels.

 Switzerland is a stable, liberal country with a business-friendly environment, relatively low corporate income tax and an extensive double tax treaty (DTT) network.
-Switzerland has no controlled foreign corporation (CFC) rules in place and limited anti-avoidance rules for businesses.
-Participation relief results in reduced taxes on income and capital gains from participations.
-This creates tax-planning opportunities for businesses.
+Switzerland has no controlled foreign corporation (CFC) rules in place and limited anti-avoidance rules.
+Furthermore, income (e.g., dividends and capital gains) from qualifying participations benefits from participation relief.

 i Entity selection and business operations

 Non-corporate entities include general and limited partnerships.
-They are rarely used by large businesses, since general partners must be individuals and bear unlimited personal liability.
+They are rarely used by large businesses because general partners must be individuals and have unlimited personal liability.

-Partnerships are transparent for income tax purposes, so the assets and income derived therefrom are attributed to the partners based on their share of the partnership.
+The above structures are transparent for income tax purposes (except for real estate funds), so the assets and income derived therefrom are attributed to the partners or fund participants based on their share of the partnership or fund; Swiss collective investment schemes must pay withholding tax on the income they realise (irrespective of whether such income is distributed or accumulated).

-Companies are legal persons, so are subject to direct taxes without any possibility to be treated as transparent or considered 'pass-through' entities for Swiss tax purposes.
+Companies are legal persons, and thus are subject to Swiss taxes.
 Direct corporate taxes include federal and cantonal corporate income tax and cantonal capital tax.
 Companies are also responsible for collecting withholding tax on dividend distributions.

-Certain legal entities may be exempt from taxes.
-For example, public benefit companies, charities and pension funds are tax-exempt.
+Certain legal entities may be exempt from taxes; for example, public benefit companies, charities and pension funds.

 Corporate income tax principles